PINC’S ENVIRONMENTAL INFO

 Cellulose tape is a high quality film made from environmental-friendly, biodegradable cellophane film.
 The film is transparent and strong with a natural rubber solvent-based adhesive.
 We purchase this tape from Hardy Packaging.

 Pinc works with Ricoh New Zealand, who have been carboNZero certified since 2008.
-This has been achieved by offering significant improvements for waste recycling (instead of landfill), more efficient internal systems, and reducing service calls and subsequent technician fuel consumption.
-Ricoh encourages customers to recycle used toner + waste toner containers.
+This has been achieved by offering significant improvements for waste recycling (instead of landfill) amongst other things, and Ricoh encourages customers to recycle used toner + waste toner containers.
 The Ricoh recycling program also covers end of life devices and spare parts from both Ricoh and 3rd party machines.
 Since the program started, over 180 tonnes of devices have been recycled into reusable materials.
 Ricoh are constantly trying to minimise the impact of their products on the environment.
 This is an integral part of their Product Stewardship policy, and we are proud to work with a company putting this much effort into sustainability.
 Read more at ricoh.co.nz/about-ricoh/environment/

 compostable courier bags

-As we run out of the plastic track packs provided by our courier supplier, we are replacing them with compostable courier bags from Better Packaging Co.
-They are GMO free, made from corn starch and have a man-made binding agent added for flexibility.
+To send parcels out we use compostable courier bags from R3 Pack and Better Packaging Co.
+They are GMO free, made from corn starch and have a man-made binding agent added for flexibility, and use non-toxic inks.
 They are strong, waterproof but will biodegrade in a home compost in 3-6 months, also suitable in worm farms.
-When couriering envelopes and samples we line the track pack with an ultra thick piece of 910 gsm recycled cardboard to give it some rigid backing, and for bulky pieces we wrap it in eco-wrap (see post on the left) before popping your goodies in a track pack.
+When couriering envelopes and samples we line the track pack with an ultra thick piece of 910 gsm recycled cardboard to give it some rigid backing, and for bulky pieces we wrap it in eco-wrap before popping your goodies in these courier packs, meaning your print work is secure and sent in as eco-friendly a way as possible.

 We have a range of paper stocks available at Pinc for purchase and used in-house for our own printing requirements.